gazebosim/sdf_tutorials/auto_inertial_params/proposal.md

 Setting values from the above enum for the `sdf::ParserConfig` object, the user can configure the `CalculateInertial()` functions.
 For eg: if the configuration is set to `SKIP_CALCULATION_IN_LOAD` (which would be the default configuration), then the `Root::CalculateInertial()` won't be called from within the `Root::Load()`.
-The user would need to call the `Root:CalculateInertial()` separately after the load is complete.
-This is also recommended as the inertia calculation uses the `PoseGraph` to resolve the inertial poses for different collisions if they are not in the link frame.
+Since the inertia calculations require a valid `PoseGraph` to be built for resolving the inertial poses in the link frame, this configuration would allow the user to skip inertial calculation in load if they know the DOM object doesn't have a valid `PoseGraph`. `Root:CalculateInertial()` can then be called separately after the load is complete and a valid `PoseGraph` is available.

 ## Proposed Mesh Inertia Calculation Methods